 If you believe you could benefit from knowing the average yourself, you should consider entering and updating your salary details to improve the dataset.
 In the long run, if there is a lot of data that is already public, employers may have an incentive to be more open about their own salary data, at least in the aggregate, to ensure it is accurate.

 Once you have at least a rough idea of the salary you are aiming for, other technologies can help you to negotiate.
-Harvard, Wharton, Stanford and London Business School will pay for Jobjuice’s salary negotiation app for MBA graduates applying for jobs.
+Harvard, Wharton and Stanford will pay for Jobjuice’s salary negotiation app for MBA graduates applying for jobs.
 The app was put together with Roger Dawson, author of Secrets of Power Negotiating, and the advice is presented in bullet points on flashcards that could (almost) be read under the negotiating table.

 You can use the app to create a “choose your own adventure” of salary negotiation, following a journey to different cards depending on the particular challenges you face.
 The cards are like checklists that make suggestions to increase a salary package, such as hiring bonuses, discounts on company products or asking an employer to match your former company’s severance deal.
 They suggest long lists of what you could offer your employer to enhance your appeal: giving workshops to other employees, for example, or leading on corporate responsibility programmes.